My Quiet Kitchen

 image with recipe title to save on Pinterest.

 Imagine a healthy pie crust made without butter or oil, that's vegan, gluten-free, and free from all other top allergens!
-Inspired by this popular pie crust recipe, sunflower seeds replace the almond flour for a crisp and easy WFPB, nut-free vegan pie crust!
+Inspired by this popular healthy pie crust recipe, sunflower seeds replace the almond flour for a crisp and easy WFPB, nut-free vegan pie crust!
 Sunflower seeds are budget-friendly, easy to find, nutritious, and lend a deliciously nutty flavor.

 unbaked pie dough in a glass pie plate with sunflower seeds and rolling pin nearby.